What the Mobile App Development Process Looks Like – All Steps Explained

 9. Shipping

 Now comes the big moment – deployment.
 Your app has been rigorously tested, and is now ready to be formally launched.
-First, however, you need to ensure that the app is properly configured for release, and prepare high-resolution images of your application for use in app stores, as well as a high-quality written description, and other marketing materials.
+First, however, you need to ensure that the app is properly configured for release on each mobile platform.
+Prepare high-resolution images of your application for use in app stores, as well as a high-quality written description, and other marketing materials.

 Be patient when it comes to store approval – especially with Apple’s App Store.
 Apple manually reviews all apps submitted, and it usually takes a few days before your app will be reviewed.
 Sometimes, Apple will request that you make alterations to comply with various regulations before being granted entry.
 With Google, your app will usually be live in the store on the day of submission.